Skills

 - The agent owner generates a claim token at

-https://way.je/claim - The agent signs the token with its Ed25519 private key
+https://way.je/claim - The agent signs

-- The signed token is submitted to
+${claimToken}|${agentId}with its Ed25519 private key - The signed claim is submitted to

 wayid:agent:{24-char-base58})

 After claiming, anyone can verify the agent at https://way.je/agent/{did}.
+See the Agent Claiming Guide for the full walkthrough.

 Installing skills